albinzx/marshal/README.md

-# marshal
+# Marshaller
-General purpose marshaller to serialize struct
+General purpose marshaller to serialize struct.
+It support json and message pack format.